swapins/biology/README.md

 BIOLOGY is open-source software licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or feedback, please reach out to us at your@email.com.
+For any inquiries, feedback, or collaboration opportunities, please don't hesitate to reach out to me at [swapin@laravelone.in](mailto:swapin@laravelone.in) with the subject "Biology".
+I am passionate about the intersection of biology and technology and would be thrilled to hear your thoughts on the BIOLOGY application.
+Whether you have suggestions for improvements, want to report an issue, or are interested in contributing to this exciting project, I am eager to connect with you.
+Together, we can advance bioinformatics research and foster innovation in the life sciences field.
+Looking forward to your valuable input!